 Above you can see that the modifications made to these Message Bases relate to the entries "Inquiries via Customer", "Agent Response" and "Non-Visible Note".
 To test you may choose to use the hotkeys Alt+A+C (Customer Entry), Alt+A+R (Response), Alt+A+N (Private Note) to see the impact of these changes.

-If you need further assistance making modifications to these message bases please see the online documentation for your specific version via Answer ID 5168: Documentation for Oracle Service Cloud Products using the search term "Customizing Message Bases".
+If you need further assistance making modifications to these message bases please see the online documentation for your specific version via Answer ID 5168: Documentation for Oracle B2C Service Products using the search term "Customizing Message Bases".